smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 The code is maintained by the community that uses it, and therefore the project's success dependeds on it's community.
 Hapi is not my job, though I use Hapi in my work, so care about it's success.

-The project was started by [Eran Hammer](), who is trying to tackle the big bad [diversity](http://hueniverse.com/2013/07/10/diversity-2/) problem in tech.
-In the depressing days of #gamergate, this is highly needed.
-He has taken some really encouraging steps to help encourage diversity in the hapi project.
+The project was started by [Eran Hammer](), who is trying to tackle the big bad [diversity](http://hueniverse.com/2013/07/10/diversity-2/) problem in tech, and is starting with the hapi project.
+In the depressing days of #gamergate, this kind of leadership is highly needed.

 ### So where do nipples come in?

-When Hapi was first written, the decsion was made to use Ren and Stimpy references as a naming convention for all the project's various parts.
+When Hapi was first written, the decision was made to use Ren and Stimpy references as a naming convention for all the project's various parts.

 So 'nipple' and 'poop' were born; two of the many different parts of the Hapi universe.
 The goal; to add a silly and creative voice in an area where software naming conventions have so far produced Ubuntu's "[Saucy Salamander](https://wiki.ubuntu.com/DevelopmentCodeNames)", just possibly the worst worst worst release name ever.